-We've talked about some common techniques for creating pleasing compositions, like the rule of thirds, and the rule of space — but throughout history artists have developed and followed many systems and rules for creating compositions.
+We've talked about some common techniques for creating pleasing compositions, like the rule of thirds, and the rule of space, but throughout history artists have developed and followed increasingly complex systems and rules for creating compositions.
 It's important to note when investigating composition in historical artworks, that there is no 'secret formula' that all great art follows.
 The golden rectangle isn't hidden in every masterpiece.
 Instead, each culture and art movement has pursued their own composition techniques.
 "Good" composition is subjective and tied to the unique cultural values of a time and place.
 Over time, many delightful and esoteric systems have been invented, expanded on, and eventually thrown out by the generations that follow.
-Composition techniques are fashion, they come and go, but they're all interesting.
+Composition techniques are a kind of fashion, they come and go, but they're all interesting.

 Below we explore a handful of composition systems from the last 500 years in Western Art.
 Most of these examples come from the brilliant book "The Painter's Secret Geometry" by the artist and historian Charles Bouleau.
 We'll expand on compositions found in non-western art in another essay, since we still have much research to do.

 Every rectangle contains two implied squares, the height and width of the short side of the rectangle.
-By rotating the the short sides of the rectangle, you can find the two lines of rabatment in the rectangle — and placing focal points along these lines create a strong composition.
+By rotating the short sides of the rectangle, you can find the two lines of rabatment in the rectangle.
+Placing focal points along these lines creates a strong composition.

 The Rabatment of the Square is similar to the rule of thirds—a relatively simple way to find a pleasing location for a focal point within a rectangle.
 In theory, the rectangle is a primal geometric form, and that when viewing a rectangle, the brain subconsciously creates the line of rabatment, finding the square within the rectangle.
 If this is true, then placing a focal point on one of the two lines of rabatment meets the viewer's expectation and rewards their subconscious behavior.
 Artist's have used the rabatment since at least the Early Renaissance, with Giotto's St Francis Before the Sultan providing an extremely literal example.